salilab/saliweb/doc/configfile.rst

-    directories are required; others, if not specified, will default to the directory for the previous state (i.e. the RUNNING directory will default to that for PREPROCESSING, that for POSTPROCESSING will default to RUNNING, COMPLETED to POSTPROCESSING, and ARCHIVED to COMPLETED).
+    directories are required; others, if not specified, will default to the directory for the previous state (i.e. the RUNNING directory will default to that for PREPROCESSING, that for POSTPROCESSING will default to RUNNING, FINALIZING to POSTPROCESSING, COMPLETED to FINALIZING, and ARCHIVED to COMPLETED).
 If the FAILED directory is not given, it will default to the same as the COMPLETED directory.

 oldjobs
 =======